 To address the issue of front legs being inadvertently captured in the actual captured depth images, we mask out all the areas that could possibly be occupied by the legs with all physically possible joint angle combinations.
-The maskedout areas are presented as the white areas in Fig. 6(a).
+The masked-out areas are presented as the white areas in Fig. 6(a).
 An overlay image of the leg mask on an egocentric depth image with the leg in view is shown in Fig. 6(b), with part of the robot leg captured by the depth camera is shown in the lower right corner and the highlighted area at the bottom corners being masked out.

-To deal with the pixels in actual depth images that are invalid due to range, we randomly mask out pixels in simulated depth images as follows: the probability of each pixel with simulated depth measurement d meters being masked out is:
+To deal with the pixels in actual depth images that are invalid due to range, we randomly mask out pixels in simulated depth images based on the following probability:

-$$p{invalid} = \frac{exp(max(d{bound}, d))}{exp(k)}$$ (10)
+$$p{invalid} = \frac{exp(min(d{bound}, d))}{exp(k)} \tag{7}$$

 In the above expression, k is set to be the approximate upper bound of depth values for the majority of pixels on actual hardware. d{bound} exists to make sure the probability of a pixel being masked out does not exceed 1, since we do not wish to mask out all pixels beyond a certain distance, $d{bound} < k$.
 An example depth image captured in simulation is visualized in Fig. 6(c).
 The image with pixels being randomly masked out according to their depth values is shown in 6(d), with black pixels corresponding to the pixels that are masked out.
-To determine an appropriate range for k, we walk the robot around with the depth camera mounted using the built-in Hiwonder controller and plot the distribution of valid pixel values in multiple randomly selected captured depth images, shown in Fig. 6(e).
-As seen from the distribution in Fig. 6(e), most valid pixels are within 3 meters.
-Therefore, we choose k = 3 and tune d{bound} to yield the best zero-shot simto-real performance.
+To determine an appropriate range for k, we walked the robot around with the depth camera mounted using the built-in Hiwonder controller and plot the distribution of valid pixel values in multiple randomly selected captured depth images, shown in Fig. 6(e), and identified the range of k to be 3 based on collected depth data.
+We then tune d{bound} to yield the best zero-shot sim-to-real performance.
 We find $d{bound} = 2$ to result in the best performance.